everx-labs/ever-sdk/docs/reference/types-and-methods/mod_client.md

 <br>Default is 2.
 - `latency_detection_interval`?: _number_ – Frequency of sync latency detection.
 <br>Library periodically checks the current endpoint for blockchain data syncronization latency.<br>If the latency (time-lag) is less then `NetworkConfig.max_latency`<br>then library selects another endpoint.<br><br>Must be specified in milliseconds.
 Default is 60000 (1 min).
 - `max_latency`?: _number_ – Maximum value for the endpoint's blockchain data syncronization latency (time-lag).
-Library periodically checks the current endpoint for blockchain data syncronization latency.
+Library periodically checks the current endpoint for blockchain data synchronization latency.
 If the latency (time-lag) is less then `NetworkConfig.max_latency` then library selects another endpoint.
 <br>Must be specified in milliseconds.
 Default is 60000 (1 min).
 - `query_timeout`?: _number_ – Default timeout for http requests.
 <br>Is is used when no timeout specified for the request to limit the answer waiting time.
 If no answer received during the timeout requests ends with<br>error.<br><br>Must be specified in milliseconds.
 Default is 60000 (1 min).